 I believe that any opportunity that you can give a child to read is important.
 Bath time is no exception.
 They make great waterproof bath books, and kids love flipping through them.
+Some of them even come with toys to go along with them like the penguin book above (available HERE from Amazon).
 We also sometimes put on an audio book during bath time.

-I’ve since discovered that there are different kinds of bath puzzles, including wall puzzles like the one featured below.
-Puzzles are a great learning tool, and if you can do them in the bath – why not!
+I've since discovered that there are different kinds of bath puzzles, including wall puzzles like the one featured below (available HERE).
+Puzzles are a great learning tool, and if you can do them in the bath - why not!

 I love to use bath time as a chance to talk about what happened during the day.
 When I have worked in early years classes at school, a lot of children seem to have trouble retelling a simple event.
 By asking your toddler what they did today (use words like first, then, after, finally) you are informally teaching them this skill.
 If your toddler is older, ask them further questions including, 'What was your favorite part of today?'
 'Who did you play with? and similar follow up questions.
 Even if you are doing most of the talking (and answering for them if they are too young to talk), you are still teaching your child valuable vocabulary skills.

 If you're looking for some more great toddler bath toys you can find my favorites HERE.

 If you enjoyed this post why not PIN IT on Pinterest